Lander Gabilondo

-Lander Gabilondo Bernal (born 30 April 1987) is a Spanish professional footballer who plays mainly as a right winger.
+Lander Gabilondo Bernal (born 30 April 1987) is a Spanish former professional footballer who played mainly as a right winger.

 Club career

-Spain
+Reserve teams

 Born in San Sebastián, Basque Country, Gabilondo finished his youth career with local Real Sociedad.
-After appearing in one Segunda División B game in 2005–06 with the B-side, whilst still a junior (a 1–1 home draw against Zalla UC on 26 February 2006), he went on to compete three full seasons with the reserves in that tier.
+After appearing in one Segunda División B game in 2005–06 with the B side, while still a junior (a 1–1 home draw against Zalla UC on 26 February 2006 where he featured as a right-back), he went on to spend three full seasons with them in that tier.

-From 2009 to 2011, Gabilondo continued to play in the third level, with CA Osasuna B.
+From 2009 to 2011, Gabilondo continued to play in the third division, with CA Osasuna B.

 Swindon Town

 Gabilondo joined English Football League Two club Swindon Town on trial in August 2011, signing a one-year contract on the 19th.
 He made his debut for his new team on 21 August, in a 1–2 home defeat to Oxford United.

-Swindon promoted to Football League One at the end of the season, but Gabilondo appeared in less than one quarter of the league matches.
+Swindon promoted to Football League One at the end of the season, but Gabilondo took part in less than one quarter of the league matches.
 He was released in May 2012.

+Later career

+Gabilondo returned to Spain in summer 2013, agreeing to a deal at third-division SD Amorebieta.
+He remained in that league until his retirement aged 30, representing Real Unión and SD Leioa; additionally, he started the 2014–15 campaign in the Tercera División with SD Formentera.